Hugo7gomes/FEUP_ESOF/README.md

 - Events database schema (where data regarding events is stored)

 External services:
-- Google Calendar (provides an updated calendar for the application)
 - UNI Backend (the university system)

 ### Physical architecture